Sarah627/Java_miniatures/README.md

 - The original variable and the copy passed into the method are stored in **different memory locations**.
 Modifying the copy only affects the memory location of the copy, leaving the original untouched.

-- The original variable will only be modified if the method returns a new value and you reassign the result to that variable.
+- The original variable will only be modified if the method returns a new value, and you reassign the result to that variable.

 - This behavior applies to **primitive data types** (like `int`, `float`, `boolean`) and can be confusing with reference types (like objects and arrays), but the core principle remains the same: **Java always passes values, not references**.